The Brief

 Key Takeaways

 - Local influencers with authentic connections to the neighborhood outperform follower count.
-Emily and Mike's credibility in Pittsburgh's food scene gave the content built-in trust that a bigger creator couldn't replicate
+Emily and Mike's credibility in Pittsburgh's food scene gave the content built-in trust that a bigger influencer couldn't replicate

 - Valentine's Day timing created natural urgency.
 People were already looking for date spots — the campaign put Dr. Tea in front of them at the exact right moment

 - The collaborative reel format drove the strongest engagement.
-Multi-creator content feels more dynamic and earns more shares than solo posts
+Multi-influencer content feels more dynamic and earns more shares than solo posts

 - $4 CPM is exceptional for a local food business.
 Industry average is $20–$50.
-Strategic creator selection and timing made every dollar work 5–10x harder
+Strategic influencer selection and timing made every dollar work 5–10x harder

 - Professional creative direction during the shoot makes the difference.
 The gap between content that performs and content that doesn't often comes down to what happens on set, not in the edit